‘Halt! Who comes there?’

 Why Do A Private Tower Of London Tour?

 This private walking tour allows you to explore an iconic London landmark with an expert private tour guide.
-You can book it through GetYourGuide, and what I love about it is it’s refundable up to 24 hours in advance, so if your plans change, you aren’t stuck with expensive tickets.
+You can book it through Walks City Experiences, and what I love about it is it’s refundable up to 24 hours in advance, so if your plans change, you aren’t stuck with expensive tickets.
 There are several advantages to booking one of these VIP experiences.

 First of all, you’ll get to explore the Tower after hours when the crowds have all gone home, and it’s pretty cool to see such a historic building with fewer people around.
 You get an idea of what life might have been like hundreds of years ago inside the historic walls of the Tower of London.

-You’ll also benefit from the expert knowledge of a Yeoman Warder.
-These are the people who guard the Crown Jewels, and their expertise will give you a deeper understanding of your surroundings.
-You’ll be able to ask questions and gain fascinating insights into the Tower’s history from your private guide.
+You’ll also benefit from the expert knowledge of a Yeoman Warder, one of the people who guard the Crown Jewels.
+Their expertise will give you a deeper understanding of the Tower’s history, and you’ll be able to ask your private guide questions.

-It’s important to note that this tour only goes inside the Chapel of St Peter ad Vincula at the Tower of London, and you won’t get to see the Crown Jewels.
-All the other buildings are closed for the evening so you won’t see inside any of them.
+It’s important to note that this tour only goes inside the Chapel of St Peter ad Vincula at the Tower of London.
+You won’t get to see the Crown Jewels and all other buildings are closed for the evening, so you won’t see inside any of them.

 Having done both experiences, I can say hands-down that the after hours ceremony of the keys is absolutely worth it and I didn’t feel like we missed anything (but I’d already done the inside tour).
 If the timing doesn’t work out for you, check out these other great tours.